South India Trip 2018

 lush green landscape

-We ran some trial plots around the farm with great results.
+We ran some trial plots around the farm mixing up different brews with great results.

 a group of 7 people standing around a bucket, the bucket contains a water activation of a biodynamic preparation.
 One person is stirring it with a stick